 The update process is split into seven stages:

-The update service checks the update server every three hours for an update request.
+- The update service is checking the update server every three hours for an update request.
 If the update request is received, the update process starts the download process.
 If the download process has been started successfully, the update request is added to the update server database with the status

 - Ready to Install